 The Act defines the ‘principal caregiver’ to mean ‘the friend of the patient or the member of the patient’s family group or whānau who is most evidently and directly concerned with the oversight of the patient’s care and welfare’.
+In line with a supported decision-making approach (see section 1.3), clinicians should contact the principal caregiver where practicable e.g. section 7A family and whānau consultations (see section 5).
+It is important to note that more than one principal caregiver may be appointed.

-The fact that the patient does not give the name of the principal caregiver, or does not authorise, or even forbids, the principal caregiver being contacted, does not affect the statutory duty to send the principal caregiver a copy of the certificate of preliminary (section 10(4)(a)(iv)), further (section 12(5)(d)) and final (section 14A(2)(c)) assessment, and a copy of a certificate of clinical review that states that the patient is not fit to be released from compulsory status (section 76(7)(b)(iii)).
+The fact that the patient does not give the name of the principal caregiver, or does not authorise, or even forbids, the principal caregiver being contacted, does not affect the statutory duty to send the principal caregiver a copy of the certificate of preliminary (section 10(4)(a)(iv)), further (section 12(5)(d)) and final (section 14A(2)(c)) assessment, and a copy of a certificate of clinical review that states that the patient is (or is not) fit to be released from compulsory status (section 76(7)(b)(iii)).

-The Privacy Act 1993 does not affect the clear statutory duty of notification in these circumstances, nor does the Health Information Privacy Code or the Code of Health and Disability Services Consumers’ Rights (the Code of Rights).
+The Privacy Act 1993 does not affect the clear statutory duty of notification in these circumstances, nor does the Health Information Privacy Code or the Code of Rights.

+If the patient is competent to make a decision about who is the principal caregiver, their advice as to who the principal caregiver is should be accepted.
+This information may also have been given in an advance directive.
+Even if a patient is not competent to choose a principal caregiver, their preferences should be given significant weight.
 For many patients, there is no dispute as to who the ‘principal caregiver’ is.

 If there is doubt or disagreement, the viewpoints that need to be considered are those of:

 the patient

 spouse or partners

 the family/whānau

 friends of the patient

+an enduring power of attorney

 health professionals in the service

 other parties concerned with the care of the patient, for example, prison staff.

-If the patient is competent to make a decision about who is the principal caregiver, their advice as to who the principal caregiver is should be accepted.
-This information may also have been given in an advance directive.
-Even if a patient is not competent to choose a principal caregiver, their preferences should be given significant weight.

 In cases of doubt or dispute, the DAMHS should take responsibility for the decision about:

 whether the patient is competent to advise who the principal caregiver is